aaf2tbz/Youtube-To-Audio-Converter-for-Mac/README.md

-# YouTube Converter for Mac
+# YouTube Converter For all Platforms (except mobile)

-A simple, native macOS application to download and convert YouTube videos to various audio and video formats.
+A simple, native application to download and convert YouTube videos to various audio and video formats.

 ## Features